georgexyz19/inkscapetutorial.org/content/posts/extension3_how_extensions_work.md

 top level menu.

-When we click an extension menu such as `Triangle`, Inkscape will setup the input and output stream of Python environment and call the Python intepreter installed at this path `/usr/bin/python3`.
-It also passes the following arguments to the Python intepreter.
+When we click an extension menu such as `Triangle`, Inkscape will setup the input and output stream of Python environment and call the Python interpreter installed at this path `/usr/bin/python3`.
+It also passes the following arguments to the Python interpreter.

 ```
 ['triangle.py', '--s_a=100', '--s_b=100',